 Living in wider world (Community) – pupils learn about the make-up of their community, belonging, how to help others, prejudice and finances.

-We follow the Discovery scheme of work for RE.
+We follow both the Understanding Christianity and Discovery schemes of work for RE.
 Y3 focus on: